sameerkhan29/registration-login/README.md

 # registrationlogin
-i am registration and login in terminal using c++
+i am creating login and registration in terrminal in c++;
+this proggram will only show how the database work in login and in registration